Fulbright Germany Summer Institute

 Program Information

-The 2025 Fulbright Germany Summer Institute will start in Washington D.C. on Sunday, August 3, continue with participants’ arrival in Raleigh, NC on Wednesday, August 6 and conclude with their return to Germany on Friday, August 29.
+The 2026 Fulbright Germany Summer Institute will start in Washington D.C. on Sunday, August 2, continue with participants’ arrival in Raleigh, NC on Thursday, August 6 and conclude with their return to Germany by Saturday, August 29.

 Participants will reside at the TownePlace Suites at Raleigh University, a nearby long-stay hotel located near off-campus student housing and will share double-occupancy rooms with a kitchenette (stove, refrigerator, microwave, sink, dishwasher) and bathroom.
 As part of Marriott’s commitment to sustainability, in-room services are limited to a weekly cleaning and refillable shower supplies are provided.